 With this breakdown, you can see how you don’t need much room for a cut flower garden.
 Just be selective when choosing varieties to grow so that you have a cohesive plan.

 All it takes is a little bit of planning and dreaming of your summer blooms.
-If you’d like to see a couple of examples, check out this post with sample layouts, Small Cut Flower Garden Layout: How To Plan Out A 4×4 bed, or this one, 3 Cut Flower Garden Layout Ideas (Plus Tips For Your Own).
+If you’d like to see a couple of examples, check out these posts with sample layouts:

 How much garden space can you easily maintain?